-Until the above calculation is carried out, I don't know what award it might produce.
-So, while I acknowledge that the value of Mr W's original investment fell well within our award limit, and the compensation may be nowhere near £160,000, for completeness I have included information below about what ought to happen if fair compensation amounts to more than our award limit.
+I don't know what award the above calculation might produce.
+So, while I acknowledge that the value of Mr W's original investment fell within our award limit, for completeness I have included information below about what ought to happen if fair compensation amounts to more than our award limit.